realityforge/Quake-III-Arena/update_thirdparty_libraries.md

     <td><code>2.1.0</code></td>
     <td>Complete</td>
     <td>
         A jpeg image codec.
-The libjpeg-turbo library is 2-6 times faster when decoding images on platforms where SIMD instructions are available (which is all of the current target platforms).
+The libjpeg-turbo library is 2-6 times faster when decoding images on platforms where SIMD instructions are available (which is all the current target platforms).
     </td>
   </tr>
   <tr valign="top">